-I am a doctoral student and Killam Doctoral scholar in the Department of Sociology.
+I am a doctoral candidate and Killam Doctoral scholar in the Department of Sociology.
 I am also an associate researcher with the Laboratory for Comparative Social Research (LCSR) at the Higher School of Economics based in Moscow, Russia.
 In addition, I was a visiting researcher to EUROLAB at the GESIS— Leibniz Institute for the Social Sciences in Cologne, Germany.
 My research agenda lies broadly in the areas of social inequality, work/economy, and social class; particularly as this relates to individual prospects, perceptions and identities.

 Perceptions of Inequality